Trees

 French Pussywillow

 Also known as Salix Caprea.
 Multi-stemmed tree with large, fuzzy catkins in late winter.
 This medium tree or large shrub works well as a privacy screen due to its upright, dense habit.
 Full sun to partial shade.
 Easy care.
-12-25 ft tall x 12-15 ft wide. $8.
-6 two-gallon pots left.
+12-25 ft tall x 12-15 ft wide. $10.
+2 pots left.

 Staghorn Sumac